Cyber Resilience

 CVE-2023-5347 is a critical-severity Use of a Broken or Risky Cryptographic Algorithm (CWE-327) vulnerability in Korenix Jetnet 7628Xp-4F-Us Firmware.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked at the 38.6th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Supply Chain Compromise (T1195); ranked in the top 31% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References